Note#

 23

-Learner Safety satisfies the basic human need to learn and grow.
+Learner safety satisfies the basic human need to learn and grow.
 It allows us to feel safe as we engage in all aspects of the learning process—asking questions, giving and receiving feedback, experimenting, and even making mistakes, not if but when we make them.
 When we sense learner safety, we’re more willing to be vulnerable, take risks, and develop resilience in the learning process.
+We know we have psychological safety on our team.
 Here are five behaviors that will help you foster an environment of learner safety.

 One of the most powerful ways to encourage others to learn is to share what you are learning.
 Share the topic, the insights, and most importantly the joy and satisfaction you have gained in the learning process.
 Your optimism and enthusiasm for learning is contagious.